ygouzerh/blog/src/data/blog/how-to-organize-github-cicd-pipelines-scale.md

           DEPLOY_TOKEN: ${{ secrets.DEPLOY_TOKEN }}
 ```

+#### Workflows versus Reusable Workflows

-- The main difference between reusable workflows and workflows is that reusable workflows don't have triggers.
+The main difference between reusable workflows and workflows is that reusable workflows don't have triggers.
 Triggers can only be put in workflows directly.

 Here's an example showing the difference: